 "The only question that remains is whether Title II is an appropriate response to this history and pattern of unequal treatment."
 Lane, 541 U.S. at 530.
 The Court in Lane limited its consideration of this question to the class of cases implicating the right of "access to the courts" and "the accessibility of judicial services," finding that the remedy of Title II "is congruent and proportional to its object of enforcing the right of access to the courts."
 Id. at 530-534.
-In Constantine, this Court limited its consideration of this question "to the class implicating the right to be free from irrational disability discrimination in public higher education."
-411 F.3d at 488.
-In the instant case, this Court must decide whether Title II is congruent and proportional legislation as applied to the class of cases implicating prisoners' rights.
-Where, as here, a statutory remedy is appropriately tailored to the constitutional rights at stake, it is valid under Section 5.
+If it reaches the issue in the instant case, this Court must decide whether Title II is congruent and proportional legislation as applied to the class of cases implicating prisoners'